Durruuti/durruti_wallet/README.md

 durruti_wallet is licensed under the Apache License 2.0.

 ## Authors
-* [Your Name] - Initial implementation and maintenance
+* [Durruti] - Initial implementation and maintenance